kaphie/portfolio/README.md

 Your current interests/hobbies/skills
 Deploy your site onto GitHub pages so that a live site can be viewed at your-username.github.io/portfolio (for example)

+## Bugs
+There are no bugs experienced at the moment since we are still working on the project.

+## Language used
+The languages and tools used to create the website are (HTML and CSS)

 ### Copyright and license information:
 MIT &copy; kaphie